Langrisser Re:Incarnation Tensei

 is a 2015 video game in the Langrisser series.

 The game takes place in a flooded world and the story's protagonist is a man with the Sacred Sword Langrisser, looking to reunite himself with a childhood friend, while fighting the empire's army.
-The battle system is the same as known from other Langrisser titles, but with 10-on-10 battles fought by super-deformed 3D characters serving as units.
+The battle system is the same as known from other Langrisser titles, but with 10-on-10 battles fought by 3D characters serving as units.
 The units consist of Infantry, Cavalry, and Archers.

 Music

 The game's music has been written by series regular Noriyuki Iwadare.
 Okui Masami sung the theme song "Blood Blade: Beyond the Light and Darkness" (Blood Blade -光と闇の彼方に-).

 Reception

-Sales

 Re:Incarnation Tensei launched in Japan with 9,300 physical copies sold.